ariesiitr/aeries_2y_3dof_proj/README.md

 if the pixel value is greater than some threshold value then it becomes 1 or it becomes 0. by this way the image is converted to a 2d array of size 100 * 100. this array is stored as a (.txt) file .

+# How to send final coordinates to Robotic Arm

+In this segment, we detect the path in which the pen will move.
+First, we detect the portion which has to be drawn.
+Then, we make a visited array.
+Now, by using DFS (depth-first search) algorithm and a visited array, we can trace the path.
+After that, we send the coordinate (output by DFS) to the robotic arm, through which it has to pass (or draw).
+We also send a special parameter with the coordinate, which tells the robotic arm to draw or not.

 # Robotic_arm_Implementation